-This is an infected ingrown nail.
-This is generally the result of an ingrown nail piercing the surrounding flesh, bacteria gets into the opening and it becomes infected.
+This is an infected ingrown toe nail.
+It is generally the result of an ingrown nail piercing the surrounding flesh, bacteria the gets into the opening and it becomes infected.
 Less commonly the cause can be from trauma to the nail such as dropping something on the toe, or what I like to refer to as micro trauma which is repeated pressure against the nail as might be seen in someone who plays soccer or tennis where the toe is constantly being jammed into the end of the athletic shoe.

 Another cause of a paronychia is poor cutting technique of the patient in trimming their own nails.
 People have come to me as a result of using a nail salon where the pedicurist attempted to cut out an ingrown nail, only to see it get infected.

-Below is a picture of an infected ingrown toenail (paronychia)
+Below is a picture of an infected ingrown toe nail (paronychia)

 This is a bacterial infection which needs medical attention.
 Aside from the pain factor if left alone the infection can spread.
 Generally in a healthy individual you will see a reactive cellulitis which is redness in the immediate surrounding area.
 However, in a diabetic or person with poor circulation or other debilitating illness, the infection can spread and you may see an ascending cellulitis meaning the redness travels up the foot, possibly up to the leg.
 In these same individuals the tissue in the infection site may begin to breakdown leading to ulceration or gangrene (depending on how bad the circulation is).

 It has been my experience that rarely a paronychia clears up on its own, although it can happen.
-More likely the portion of ingrown nail will have to be removed.
+More likely the portion of ingrown toe nail will have to be removed.
 Many times this can be done without local anesthesia, but sometimes the toe does have to be put to sleep in order to remove the offending nail.
 If a patient comes to the office with a first time problem, I generally just remove the ingrown nail with the understanding that the piece of nail removed will grow back.
 However, if a patient develops a recurring problem I generally recommend an office procedure whereby the offending piece of nail is removed on a permanent basis.
 It is important to note, that only the ingrown portion of the nail not the whole nail needs to be removed.

 In most cases an antibiotic without nail removal will not work.
 What I have seen over the years is patients who were put on oral antibiotics by their primary care doctor and while the toe seemed to improve while they were on the medication as soon as they finished they ended up with a worsening of the toe.
 If the nail is piercing the flesh it is almost always going to re-infect unless it is removed.